roachhd/my-big-fat-do-by-the-end-of-the-year-list/personal.md

 ##### bedroom
 - [ ] go through clothes.
+  - [x] Chris
+  - [ ] Mine
-- [ ] separate into good for donations good to go what to keep
+- [x] separate into good for donations good to go what to keep
 - [ ] clear out under the bed, at the most there should only be a couple of well organized tubs!
 - [ ] be brutal with the shoes, you don't need 46 paid 👡 👟 👞
-- [ ] top of cupboard needs sorting and removal of junk. - be strong and get rid of those old things.
+- [x] top of cupboard needs sorting and removal of junk. - be strong and get rid of those old things.
 - [ ] sort and store 1 tub of keepsakes, throw the rest.
 - [ ] get desk back to how it was 2 months ago, totally pure.
 Toys are cute but I have too many.